miracle2k/dockerfiles/gitolite/README.md

 * The git user will have a ssh key generated for itself.
 Access the public  key using *docker cp CID:/home/git/.ssh/id_rsa.pub .*.

+  Note that if you keep recreating the container, rather than restarting, a new key will be generated.
+You can bind mount the **/home/git/.ssh** directory to remedy this.

 * Use the *TRUST_HOSTS* environment variable to prepare the ./known_hosts file.

 ## Further customization